A 20-Second Cadence View of Solar-Type Stars and Their Planets with TESS: Asteroseismology of Solar Analogs and a Re-characterization of pi Men c: Conclusions

 We thank the entire TESS team for making 20-second cadence observations possible.
 We also thank Zach Berta-Thompson and John Doty for helpful discussions on \tess\ cosmic ray rejection algorithms and pre-flight simulations, and Kosmas Gazeas for helpful comments provided through the TASC review process.

 D.H.~acknowledges support from the Alfred P. Sloan Foundation, the National Aeronautics and Space Administration (80NSSC21K0652), and the National Science Foundation (AST-1717000).
 T.S.M.~acknowledges support from NASA grant 80NSSC20K0458.
 Computational time at the Texas Advanced Computing Center was provided through XSEDE allocation TG-AST090107.
 A.C.~acknowledges support from the National Science Foundation through the Graduate Research Fellowship Program (DGE 1842402).
 W.H.B.~performed computations using the University of Birmingham's BlueBEAR High Performance Computing service.
 T.R.B.~acknowledges support from the Australian Research Council through Discovery Project DP210103119.
 Funding for the Stellar Astrophysics Centre is provided by The Danish National Research Foundation (Grant DNRF106).
 M.S.C.\ and M.D.\ acknowledge the support by FCT/MCTES through the research grants UIDB/04434/2020, UIDP/04434/2020 and PTDC/FIS-AST/30389/2017, and by FEDER - Fundo Europeu de Desenvolvimento Regional through COMPETE2020 - Programa Operacional Competitividade e Internacionalização (grant: POCI-01-0145-FEDER-030389).
 T.L.C.~is supported by Funda\c c\~ao para a Ci\^encia e a Tecnologia (FCT) in the form of a work contract (CEECIND/00476/2018).
 M.S.C.~is supported by national funds through FCT in the form of a work contract.
 HK and EP acknowledge the grant from the European Social Fund via the Lithuanian Science Council (LMTLT) Grant No. 09.3.3-LMT-K-712-01-0103.
 R.A.G.~and S.N.B.~acknowledge the support received from the CNES with the PLATO and GOLF grants.
 B.N. acknowledges postdoctoral funding from the Alexander von Humboldt Foundation and ``Branco Weiss fellowship Science in Society'' through the SEISMIC stellar interior physics group.
 S.M.~acknowledges support by the Spanish Ministry of Science and Innovation with the Ramon y Cajal fellowship number RYC-2015-17697 and the grant number PID2019-107187GB-I00.
+T.W.\ acknowledges support from the B-type Strategic Priority Program of the Chinese Academy of Sciences (Grant No. XDB41000000), from the NSFC of China (Grant Nos.
+11773064, 11873084, and 11521303), from the Youth Innovation Promotion Association of Chinese Academy of Sciences, and from the Ten Thousand Talents Program of Yunnan for Top-notch Young Talents.
+T.W.\ also gratefully acknowledges the computing time granted by the Yunnan Observatories and provided by the facilities at the Yunnan Observatories Supercomputing Platform.
 T.D.\ acknowledges support from MIT's Kavli Institute as a Kavli postdoctoral fellow.

 Funding for the TESS mission is provided by NASA's Science Mission directorate.
 Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center for the production of the SPOC data products.
 This paper includes data collected by the TESS mission, which are publicly available from the Mikulski Archive for Space Telescopes (MAST).